Samsung Galaxy XR vs. Meta Quest 3: Battle for the future of XR

 While this sounds like a negative at first, Meta's "modular" design of the Quest 3 means you can take all the important parts off — the head strap, the face pad, etc — and replace them with ones you find more comfortable.

-When I work while wearing a Quest 3, I tend to use a Kiwi Design H4 Boost head strap and I take the face pad off completely so the headset's weight isn't resting on my face.
+When I work while wearing a Quest 3, I use a Kiwi Design H4 Boost head strap and remove the face pad so the headset's weight isn't resting on my face.
 Otherwise, when I'm gaming with a Quest 3, I keep the face pad on to provide maximum immersion.

-Project Moohan has automatic IPD adjustment, giving it an advantage over any other VR headset on the market.
+Galaxy XR has automatic IPD adjustment, giving it one huge advantage over any Meta Quest headset.

-Samsung Project Moohan has automatic IPD adjustment thanks to its eye tracking capabilities which ensures that each user has the exact right eye distance calibration the moment they put the headset on.
-That's a huge advantage for Samsung over every other VR headset on the market which all require manual IPD adjustment.
+The Samsung Galaxy XR features automatic IPD adjustment thanks to its eye-tracking capabilities, ensuring each user has the exact right eye-distance calibration the moment they put the headset on.
+That's a huge advantage for Samsung over any Meta-branded headset, which all require manual IPD adjustment.

 Some headsets, like the PlayStation VR2, will help you choose the right IPD by using eye tracking to display an image you can line up.
 The Meta Quest 3, like most other VR headsets, requires you to know your IPD ahead of time.
 Adjusting it on a Quest 3 is easy and can be done via the IPD wheel on the underside of the headset, but you still need to know the right number before using it.

-Hands-on with the Meta Quest 3 Touch Plus controllers
+Comparing Samsung Galaxy XR controllers with Meta Quest 3 controllers

 Samsung's headset supports controllers but we haven't seen them yet.